Testing For Iodine Sufficiency In The Body

 Not long after that third blood iodine test, I had a 24-hour urine “loading” test done, and the results showed that I excreted 76% of the loading dose and the “spot” test (random urinary iodine level) revealed an excretion of 120 mcg/L. This (spot level) level is actually LOW by the WHO standards of 150 mcg/ml minimum.

-What this shows us is that a person can have a blood iodine level that is high by laboratory standards (I’m referring to the first blood iodine test that I had), at the same time as a spot urine iodine test that is low by WHO standards, and show a 24-hour excretion that is 25 percentage points below the standard for body sufficiency for iodine of 90% of a loading dose being excreted.
+What this shows us is that a person can have a blood iodine level that is high by conventional laboratory standards (I’m referring to the first blood iodine test that showed I had an iodine level around double the high end of the reference range), while at the same time showing a level that is low by WHO standards for urinary iodine excretion.
+Furthermore, around the same time, a 24-hour iodine loading test showed an excretion of 76%, indicating I was well below the 90% considered to be an indication of full body sufficiency.

 My experiences also show that at least for some people, iodine supplementation resulting in improved levels can dramatically influence the TSH.
 TSH or thyroid stimulating hormone, is a measure of how hard the thyroid has to work to produce enough hormone.
 In some people the TSH will actually increase when iodine is first supplemented, and often it increases into the very high numbers, but this is temporary, and later it will go down.